mit-racecar/racecar_docker/README.md

 # Racecar Docker

-This code defines a docker image with the minimal code required to interface with the MIT Racecar.
+This code defines a docker image to interface with the MIT Racecar.
 The image is built from a Debian base, includes the latest version of ROS, and the [racecar simulator](https://github.com/mit-racecar/racecar_simulator).
 It can be interfaced through a terminal or graphically through a browser or VNC client.

 ## Running the Image